jayhyun-hwang/jhLeetCode/README.md

 # jhLeetCode
-Solutions to LeetCode problems, written in go
+Solutions to LeetCode problems, written in go and python